R-kill-9/Hacking-Notes/README.md

 ## Overview

-This repository contains a collection of notes and techniques for ethical hacking and penetration testing.
-It is designed to be a practical resource for beginners and professionals aiming to enhance their knowledge and skills in hacking and security.
+These are **support notes** intended to help you study and practice ethical hacking and penetration testing.
+The repository includes techniques, explanations, and references useful for both beginners and experienced professionals who want to strengthen their knowledge in cybersecurity.

+If you want a clean and efficient way to organize or expand these notes, I highly recommend using **Obsidian**.

 ## Installation